The Black-Spotted Beetle

-He told her she had extensive brain cancer; that the cancer was on both sides of her brain, and that it had spread throughout her blood system.
+He told her she had brain cancer; with cancer on both sides of her brain, and it had spread throughout her blood system.
 He told her she had 2 to 4 months to live, and that there was no reason to do surgery.

 Pam’s a very religious woman, and she’s looking to God for answers.
 The question she’s asking, I’m asking… how could any God do this?
 If there’s a God, how could he hear her prayers every night — and answer her prayers with terminal brain cancer before her 40th birthday?

 There’s a green-spotted beetle that lives deep in the jungles of the Amazon.

 The fascinating thing is that it only lives a day; but what a day it has.
 It pushes out of the moist soil and climbs all day long up through the lianas and epiphytes to the upper canopy of the forest.

 By sunset, it’s overlooking the green jungle canopy, and soaking in the sounds, and the smells, and the touch of the forest — and a view that’s breathtaking.

 It finds a sassy little female beetle that made the same journey that day, and they make love in the emergent trees at the top of the rainforest.

 They fall asleep, never to wake up.
 The eggs fall to the jungle floor, and 7 months later, a handful of new beetles pop their heads out of the soil.